-Tulsa, OK—On Tuesday, Feb.
+On Tuesday, Feb.
 13 and Wednesday, Feb.
-14, the Community Service Council (CSC), the Tulsa Child Trafficking Task Force and the Oklahoma Human Trafficking Task Force will convene hundreds of law enforcement professionals, prosecutors, community activists, health practitioners, counselors and child protection workers to discuss the harsh reality of human trafficking in Oklahoma.
+14, the Community Service Council (CSC), the Tulsa Child Trafficking Task Force and the Oklahoma Human Trafficking Task Force convened hundreds of law enforcement professionals, prosecutors, community activists, health practitioners, counselors and child protection workers to discuss the harsh reality of human trafficking in Oklahoma.

-The 2nd Annual Oklahoma United: Bringing Human Trafficking Out of the Shadows will take place at the Tulsa Tech Owasso Campus.
-An array of local and national expert speakers will take a hard look at the horrors of human trafficking in Oklahoma, and discuss proven anti-trafficking strategies and prevention methods that can combat and ultimately eradicate the trafficking of women, youth and children in this state.
+The 2nd Annual Oklahoma United: Bringing Human Trafficking Out of the Shadows took place at the Tulsa Tech Owasso Campus.
+An array of local and national expert speakers took a hard look at the horrors of human trafficking in Oklahoma, and discussed proven anti-trafficking strategies and prevention methods that can combat and ultimately eradicate the trafficking of women, youth and children in this state.